 How will society change?

-On another level, automation, access to information and prices, and cutting off intermediaries likely have a significant deflationary impact on mature markets and may well be one of the reasons for the current low-interest levels in the Western World.
+On another level, automation, access to information and prices, and cutting off intermediaries likely have a significant deflationary impact on mature markets and may well be one of the reasons for the current low interest levels in the Western World.
 This transformation may not be only due to Artificial Intelligence.
-But AI increasingly powers simple applications such as using Google maps to find your route from A to B.
+But AI increasingly powers simple applications such as using Google Maps to find your route from A to B.

 Society will change, and policymakers must respond to these changes.
 The expected AI revolution may be as dramatic as the industrial revolution.
-Elon Musk has suggested that we consider the basic income provided by governments since the number of unemployed who cannot get traditional jobs will increase dramatically as automation increases over time.
+Elon Musk has suggested that we consider the basic income provided by governments since the number of unemployed who cannot get traditional jobs will increase dramatically as automation rises over time.

 Jobs that are most likely to become obsolete